Cybercrime Investigation & Cybersecurity Master’s Concentration: Gain Digital Investigation Expertise

 As demand for cybersecurity professionals rises, software security vendor Symantec projects 1.5 million unfilled positions by 2019.
 Prepare for opportunities in the field with a master’s degree from Boston University.
 Gain deep, practical insight into cybercriminology and the legal practices, practical digital investigative knowledge, and policies related to cybersecurity risk assessment with the following graduate degree program:

-- Master of Criminal Justice (on campus and online)
+- Master of Science in Criminal Justice (on campus and online)

 BU’s Metropolitan College has offered criminal justice education since 1973, and is one of the few institutions across the country to offer graduate programs grounded in the social sciences, but focused largely on cities, urban sociology, and criminal justice.
 Because MET is focused on practical, insightful, and adaptable knowledge, the tools and skills you learn at MET today can be immediately applied on the job while remaining relevant, useful, and valuable to your career growth for years to come.